name2face/app/SPECIFICATION.md

         1. The screen prominently displays a text input field labeled "Person's Name".
 Input should be trimmed of leading/trailing whitespace.
         2. As the user types a name (must be non-empty after trimming), two buttons become active below the input field: `Save` and `Add Details`.
         3.  **Tapping `Save`:**
+            *   **Loading Feedback:** Upon tapping `Save`, the button should become disabled, and a **spinning plus sign icon** (stylistically similar to the `New Name to Face` home screen button concept) should be displayed (e.g., on the button or nearby) to indicate processing.
+This feedback remains until navigation or a dialog is presented.
             *   Perform a case-insensitive check if a person with the entered name already exists in the database.
             *   **If the name does NOT exist:** Create a new person record saving *only* the trimmed name.
 Navigate back to the `Home Screen`. (`memoryHooks`, `tags`, `gender` will be null/empty).
             *   **If the name DOES exist:**